touir1/100DaysOfMLCode-Challenge/README.md

 **Link of Work:** No coding for today.

 **TODO Next:**
-- [ ] Continue learning calculus.
+- [X] Continue learning calculus.

 ## Day 9 : July 17 , 2018

 **Today's Progress** :

-* Still watching the youtube course [Essence of calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr).
+* Finished watching the youtube course [Essence of calculus](https://www.youtube.com/playlist?list=PLZHQObOWTQDMsr9K-rj53DwVRMYO3t5Yr).

 **Thoughts** : Knowing how fast the function is changing using the second derivative is a pretty handy tip.